yegor256/blog/_drafts/return.md

 }
 {% endhighlight %}

-Indeed, this code has two `return` statements and it is shorter than this one, with a single `return`:
+The code above has two `return` statements, and it is shorter than this one with a single `return`:

 {% highlight java %}